Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 What should a firm consider when implementing a work-from-home policy?

 HR departments should set clear guidelines and expectations for employees who work from home, provide remote training and support, and reward employees who perform well.
-Employers also need to be able to trust their employees to work from home responsibly and productively.
+Employers must also trust their employees to work from home responsibly and productively.

 -